jlawrence/flexbox-presentation/content.md

 In this example, Mercury has total padding of 60px.
 Even though it grows at the same rate as Mars, it starts out with 60px instead of 0, so it is larger in the end.

-A solution is to wrap each item in container div.
+A solution is to wrap each item in a container div.
 Note that using a container div can affect the content inside it.
 In this case, I needed to modify the styles of each span inside the div to make it take up the full space occupied by the div.

 As a note, instead of using container divs, you could use grid layout instead of flexbox.